 Marquette University has a strong tradition of service with the community.
-New Student Orientation helps welcome you to this tradition.
 On Saturday, August 29, 2015, teams of students, accompanied by an Orientation student staff member, engage in various community service projects throughout Milwaukee.
 Participating in Urban Connection is not only a great way to learn about service at Marquette, but also a way for you to make a difference in your new community and meet many of your new classmates.
 The first 200 students who register online and check in will receive an Urban Connection t-shirt.
-Sign up today by completing the form below.
+Sign up today by clicking the link below.
 Spaces are limited due to agency capacity needs; your registration will reserve your space.

 Groups of Urban Connection participants/volunteers serve at a variety of sites throughout the city of Milwaukee.
 Many Marquette students volunteer at these sites throughout the year.
 Some of the service activities require physical labor and some include working alongside persons with disabilities, individuals who are homeless and/or community members from low-income neighborhoods.
 Projects vary from cleanup work with residents, renovation, to recreational activities with communities members.
 All work materials are provided and volunteers are encouraged to dress accordingly.